bioinfo-pf-curie/mpiSORT/README.md

 This programm is intended to run on supercomputer architectures equiped with Infiniband network and parallel filesystem such as Lustre, GPFS,...

-This program has been tested on TGCC (Très Grand Centre de Calcul) of CEA and Intel Swindon Cluster.
+The presented version of the program has been tested on France Genomic cluster of TGCC (Très Grand Centre de Calcul) of CEA (Bruyeres le Chatel, France).

 !!!!!
 DON'T RUN THIS PROGRAM ON NETWORK FILESYSTEM AKA NFS IT DOESN'T WORK!!!!

 !!!!!
 DON'T RUN THIS PROGRAM IF YOU DON'T HAVE INFINIBAND OR LOW LATENCY NETWORK !!!!

+You need to have a good understanding of your infrastructure before running and tuning this code.

 Contact us if you need information.